gethomepage/homepage/docs/widgets/info/search.md

 description: Search Information Widget Configuration
 ---

-You can add a search bar to your top widget area that can search using Google, Duckduckgo, Bing, Baidu, Brave or any other custom provider that supports the basic `?q=` search query param.
+You can add a search bar to your top widget area that can search using Google, Duckduckgo, Bing, Baidu, Brave, Kagi or any other custom provider that supports the basic `?q=` search query param.

 ```yaml
 - search: